-Lead nurturing is what it sounds like: continually providing support and nourishment to leads going through the buyer’s journey.
+Lead nurturing is continually providing support and nourishment to leads going through the buyer’s journey.
 You do this by anticipating their needs and sending them new, fantastic content that is interesting, educational and relevant.
 A lead nurturing campaign builds deeper relationships with your leads.
 You continually help them understand your business and how you can help them solve a problem or fulfill a need.

 Lead nurturing is not new – it’s a process that has been used by quality sales and marketing people for years.
-To nurture a prospect, you take them on a journey until the time is right and they are ready to buy.
-The major difference between traditional lead nurturing and today is you are touching your prospects using social media, email marketing and blogging to provide those continuous touch points.
+To nurture a prospect, you take them on a journey until they are ready to buy.
+Lead nurturing now uses social media, email marketing and blogging to provide those continuous touch points.

 These people gave you permission to contact them when they signed up for your offer.
 If you ignore them, you will let these leads turn cold and possibly drive them to buy from your competition.

-If you understand your audience and you know what type of information they need, then you can craft a plan that sends the right information to them at the right time without becoming a pest.
+You need to understand your audience and know what type of information they need.
+Then craft a plan that sends the right information to them at the right time without becoming a pest.
 But, if it were that easy, we all would be wallowing in the fruits of our success.

-If you have created a content marketing strategy for your business, it should include the content you will need in order to provide the right content at the right time depending on where these leads are in the buyer’s journey.
-Sending strategic content to those who have opted into your list, you can take them from being a cool lead to a hot prospect.
+If you have a content marketing strategy for your business, include the content you need for your nurturing campaigns.
+You want to provide the right content at the right time depending on where these leads are in the buyer’s journey.
+By sending strategic content to those on your list, you can move them from cool lead to a hot prospect.

 Lead generation and lead nurturing

 The complexity of your product or service will dictate the type of content you create.
 Small businesses primarily need educational content that helps your prospect understand: